Chart Color Schemes

 Health performance in Jondaryan is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health issues in Jondaryan.
+Health data indicates significant health challenges in Jondaryan.
 Both younger and older age groups have notable prevalence of common health conditions.

 Frequently Asked Questions - Health